ultraseedbox/USB-Docs/UltraSeedbox Applications/Deluge/Extra Guides/Limiting Seeding Ratio in Deluge.md

 ### LabelPlus Label Options
 #### Downloads

-* Here, you can set set the download directory and to move some of your specifically labelled torrents to different locations
+* Here, you can set the download directory and to move some of your specifically labeled torrents to different locations

 <p align="center">
 <img src="https://docs.usbx.me/uploads/images/gallery/2019-11/image2019-8-30_21-8-3%5B1%5D.png">